Zarcolio/WinIPFinder/README.md

 # WinIPFinder
-Tries to find IP addresses in Windows, useful when engaged in an on-prem pentest Outputs a log file SubnetFinder-%USERDOMAIN%-%COMPUTERNAME%-%ddmmyyyy%.txt
+Tries to find IP addresses in Windows, useful when engaged in an on-prem pentest / red teaming exercise.
+Outputs a log file SubnetFinder-%USERDOMAIN%-%COMPUTERNAME%-%ddmmyyyy%.txt

 Uses the following commands to extract IP addresses from a Windows machine: